UserXYZ/esp8266_measure_mqtt/README.md

 # [esp8266_measure_mqtt](https://github.com/UserXYZ/esp8266_measure_mqtt)

-Very simple measuring and reporting station based witten in Lua for the ESP8266 running the NodeMCU firmware.
+A simple measuring and reporting station based written in Lua for the ESP8266 running the NodeMCU firmware.
-Based on [nodemcu-httpserver](https://github.com/marcoskirsch/nodemcu-httpserver) from Marcos Kirsch
+Based on [nodemcu-httpserver](https://github.com/marcoskirsch/nodemcu-httpserver) from Marcos Kirsch and code snippets from variuos files all over the net...

 ## Features

-* Measuring temperature with DS18B20, using reworked out module
+* Measuring temperature with DS18B20, using reworked out module by me, made from various sources
 * Measuring temperature and humidity with DHT22 using in-built library/API
 * Measuring temperature, pressure and altitude using BMP180, using lua module for BMP085 from nodemcu-firmware
 * Sending data in JSON format to MQTT server
 * Using pieces of code from nodemcu-httpserver for some of the current and mostly future functionality

-After data is processed, it is sent to a MQTT server in JSON format, where it is parsed and presented as web page with gauges, dials etc to a local web browser through Javascript Paho MQTT library.
+After data is processed, it is sent to a MQTT server in JSON format, where it is parsed and presented as web page with gauges, dials etc.

-Freeboard and ThingStudio are used for generating dashboards an presenting them in the browser.
+Freeboard and ThingStudio are used for generating dashboards an presenting them in the browser through Javascript Paho MQTT library.

 ## Future upgrades